OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 ### 2.4 Principles of cryptography

 Cryptography is fundamental to the Confidentiality and Integrity of applications and systems.
-The OWASP [Cheat Sheet][cheatproject] series describes the use of cryptography and some of these are listed in the further reading at the end of this section.
+The OWASP [Cheat Sheet][csproject] series describes the use of cryptography and some of these are listed in the further reading at the end of this section.

 #### Overview